neevparikh/ip-tcp/README.md

   receiving responses from other nodes, as well as updating the table appropriately.
 We also send requests to neighbor nodes on initialization.
-* In processing incoming packets, we first listen on the link layer channel, which sends received link layer packets.
+* In processing incoming packets, we first listen on the link layer channel, which sends received link layer packets (at this point it is still bytes).
 If the packet is malformed, we drop it.
 If we get a packet meant for us, we call the appropriate handler.
 If not, and the time to live is 0, we drop the packet.
 Otherwise, we decrement the TTL and forward the packet using the forwarding table.

 ## Details